A Nova Scotia couple faced the landlord nightmare of a lifetime when they discovered the condition of their...Read More

 Tenants Want to Report Rent Payments

-A surprising statistic was reported this year: the majority of tenants want to report rent payments to a credit bureau.
+Surprising new landlord trends were reported this year: the majority of tenants want to report rent payments to a credit bureau.
 These statistics also show that tenants who sign up to report rent payments pay on time.
 These tenants reap the rewards: better credit and better rental history.
 That makes buying a home — or car, or boat — a dream that’s within reach.

 At the same time, reporting rent payments also keeps less-motivated tenants in check.
 They will think twice about missing a payment because reporting to a credit bureau is a serious consequence.